 Have you tried Cauliflower Rice?
 I’m especially liking it in dishes like these Slow Cooker Cauliflower Rice Greek Chicken Bowls where the cauliflower rice gets a flavor boost from slow-cooked lemony Greek chicken and a Greek salsa mixture that’s layered over the chicken.

 This is a perfect crock pot dish to start in the afternoon on a busy day.
 The chicken cooks in about 3 hours on high and when it’s time for dinner you make the cauliflower rice, chop the Greek salsa ingredients, and assemble the Low-Carb Greek Chicken Bowls.
 We also enjoyed a version where we ate the Greek chicken and salsa over zucchini noodles if you’re not sure about the cauliflower rice.
 If you prefer to make this recipe in the Instant Pot, use Instant Pot Cauliflower Rice Greek Chicken Bowls!

 The low-carb Greek Chicken can also make this a cook-once/eat-twice slow cooker recipe.
 The chicken can be stored in the fridge for a day or two; then you chop up more Greek salsa ingredients and make more cauliflower rice and you’ve got dinner again.
-(For a Paleo or Whole 30 version of this dish, just use an approved dressing and omit the Feta cheese in the salsa mixture.
-And if you prefer to make this recipe in the Instant Pot, Click for Instant Pot Low-Carb Cauliflower Rice Greek Chicken Bowls!)
+And everyone who likes Greek Chicken and Greek Salad is going to love this recipe!

 More Tasty Dinners You Might Like: